Add app configuration policies for managed Android Enterprise devices

 Select Add.
 Choose the list of configuration settings that you want to enter for the app.

-If you're using GMail or Nine Work for your email app, see Android Enterprise device settings to configure email for more information on these settings.
+If you're using Gmail or Nine Work email apps, Android Enterprise device settings to configure email has more information on these specific settings.

 For each key and value in the configuration, set: